Bunnings-Engineering/problems/unsupportedCharacter.md

-# Unsupported Character detected in request
+# Unsupported Character Detected in Request

-Unsupported character detected in request sent to server.
-Supported charset are Windows-1252 and ISO8859-1
+An unsupported character was detected in the request sent to the server.
+Supported charsets are Windows-1252 and ISO-8859-1.

 ## Problem Type